Employed in Related Field

 Range of Yearly Salary*

-*The information above is based on graduates' responses from technical colleges within the Wisconsin Technical College System (WTCS) for Automotive Technician and does not include WITC graduates.
+*The information above is based on graduates' responses from technical colleges within the Wisconsin Technical College System (WTCS) for Automotive Technician and may or may not include WITC graduates.

 Typical positions available at automobile dealerships or repair shops after graduation include:

 Brake technicians diagnose brake system problems, adjust brakes, replace brake rotors and pads, and make other repairs on brake systems.
 Some technicians specialize in both brake and front-end work.

 Automotive air-conditioning technicians install and repair air conditioners and parts, such as compressors, condensers and controls.
 These workers must be trained and certified in handling refrigerants.

 Suspension and Alignment Technician

 After you complete your two-year Automotive Technician degree at WITC, you can transfer to another college to continue your education and earn your bachelor's degree and beyond.

 The Automotive Technician program at WITC has articulation agreements with University of Wisconsin-Stout.